-^{}The chance that all conditions, including an X factor, are either unnecessary or met by 2030.
+The chance that all conditions, including an X factor, are either unnecessary or met by 2030.

-This exercise, rough as it may be, shows that accepting a non-negligible chance of near-future AI sentience and moral standing is not a fringe position.
-On the contrary, rejecting this possibility requires holding much stronger views about the nature and value of other minds and the pace of AI development than we think is warranted.
-In short, humans should extend moral consideration to beings with at least a one in a thousand chance of being sentient, and we should take some AI systems to have at least a one in a thousand chance of being sentient by 2030.
-It follows that we should extend moral consideration to some AI systems by 2030, and that we should start preparing for that eventuality now.
-And since this paper established only a sufficient condition for moral considerability, we should, if anything, work much faster than that.
+This exercise, rough as it may be, shows that accepting a non-negligible chance of near-future AI consciousness and moral standing is not a fringe position.
+On the contrary, rejecting this possibility requires holding stronger views about the nature and value of other minds and the pace of AI development than we think is warranted.
+In short, assuming that conscious beings merit consideration, humans should extend moral consideration to beings with at least a one in a thousand chance of being conscious by 2030.
+It follows that we should extend moral consideration to be faster than social change, we should start preparing for that eventuality now.